 - Click Tickets in the left sidebar, then click + Create ticket (top right).

 - Step 1 — Add Location: Select the office, floor, and (optionally) area and resource.
-You can also pick from recent bookings shown at the top for quick selection.
-If a floor plan is available for the selected office, you can click on the map to select a resource directly from the floor plan — this makes it easier to attach the ticket to the correct location.
-Add additional location details if needed.
+Users can also pick from recent bookings shown at the top for quick selection.
+If a floor plan is available, they can click on the map to select a resource directly.

-- Step 2 — Add details: Select a category and fill in the form fields defined by the admin.
+- Step 2 — Add details: Select a category and fill in the form fields.

 - Step 3 — Review report: Check the summary showing location, ticket details, and report date.
 Click Submit.